qianxi0410/gossip/README.md

 # gossip

-A simple blog engine based on GitHub.
+A simple blog engine based on GitHub Issue System.

-still work in progress.